khannasahab/beautiful-jekyll/hireme.md

 ---

 {: .box-plain}
-Gaurav Khanna <br/> Product Engineer <br/> khannasahab.gaurav@gmail.com
+Gaurav Khanna <br/> Mobile App Engineer <br/> khannasahab.gaurav@gmail.com

 {: .box-plain}
 **About me**<br/>Started my Professional journey in 2010 and fell in love with internet/software there after.
-I believe in user centric teams and consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).
+I believe in user centric teams and push for [Product Engineering](/blogs/software/what-is-product-engineer/).
 I like reading and writing tech blogs.

 {: .box-plain}
 **Core Strength**<br/> Tech: OOPS, Android & Java, Product Management, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.
 I believe in data driven development and user centric teams